Paper recycling: India

 After China put restrictions on waste imports in January 2018, much paper was being shipped to India.
 However, India's domestic recycling only produces 30% of the total paper demand.
+India seeks to increase this percentage to follow its rising literacy rates, and environmental factors and limited access to renewable forests put further pressure on this desire.
+Discussion on possible administrative options is in effect.
+Recycled paper is economically favorable when forests are in short supply.

 Mexico

 In Mexico, recycled paper, rather than wood pulp, was the principal feedstock in paper mills accounting for about 90% of raw materials in 2020.

 South Africa

 In 2018, South Africa recovered 1.285 million tonnes of recyclable paper products, putting the country's paper recovery rate at 71.7%.
 More than 90% of this recovered paper is used for the local beneficiation of new paper packaging and tissue.

 Limitations and effects

 Along with fibres, paper can contain a variety of inorganic and organic constituents, including up to 10,000 different chemicals, which can potentially contaminate the newly manufactured paper products.
 As an example, bisphenol A (a chemical commonly found in thermal paper) has been verified as a contaminant in a variety of paper products resulting from paper recycling.
 Groups of chemicals as phthalates, phenols, mineral oils, polychlorinated biphenyls (PCBs) and toxic metals have all been identified in paper material.
 Although several measures might reduce the chemical load in paper recycling (e.g., improved decontamination, optimized collection of paper for recycling), even completely terminating the use of a particular chemical (phase-out) might still result in its circulation in the paper cycle for decades.